 Prepare for a Career Helping People Impacted by the Opioid Crisis

-Nurses who seek to advance in their careers and promote safety for patients and nurses should explore the online BSN to Doctor of Nursing Practice program offered by Regis College.
+Nurses who seek to advance in their careers and promote safety for patients and nurses should explore the online BSN to DNP program offered by Regis College.
 Graduates of the program are prepared to make an impact in health care as nurse practitioners, tackling critical issues such as the opioid epidemic.
 Take the next step and learn how Regis College can help students build their careers as nurse practitioners.

 American Association of Nurse Practitioners, Medication Safety and Pharmacology